Disentangling Parallelism and Interference in Game Semantics: Introduction

 Of the four full abstraction results glued together, three are classics: Hyland and Ong's full abstraction for $\PCF$ \cite{ho}, Abramsky and McCusker's full abstraction for Idealized Algol ($\IA$) \cite{am}, and Ghica and Murawski's full abstraction for $\IPA$ \cite{gm}.
 The fourth result is a variation of the full abstraction for $\PCF$ with respect to parallel evaluation initially presented in conference format in \cite{lics15} -- in particular, the notion of parallel innocence comes from there\footnote{The paper \cite{lics15} had two main contributions: a new games model called \emph{thin concurrent games}, and \emph{parallel innocence}.
 The detailed construction of the former appears in \cite{cg2}, but not parallel innocence.
 The present paper provides, among other things, detailed proofs for the second contribution of \cite{lics15}.} and was developed as part as the first author's PhD thesis \cite{DBLP:phd/hal/Castellan17}.

 These four results \cite{ho,am,gm,lics15} vary significantly in their technical underpinnings.
 For the purposes of this paper, this left us with the task, more challenging than anticipated, of providing the \emph{glue}.
 Accordingly, a significant part of the paper revisits the results of \cite{ho} and \cite{ajm} in a language closer to concurrent games, mixing ideas from HO \cite{ho}, AJM \cite{ajm} and \emph{asynchronous} \cite{DBLP:conf/lics/Mellies05} games.
 In doing so we hope that this paper, gathering in a single framework several important developments of the field, could also serve as a modern entry point to game semantics.
 Accordingly we wrote it with the newcomer in mind, not assuming prior knowledge on game semantics.
 The development is self-contained, with however a number of details postponed to the appendix.
-In the development, we also take the time to show how our model relates to other game semantics frameworks, hopefully conveying some panoramic perspective on the field.
-More generally, we made an important effort in staying as pedagogical as possible.
+We also take the time to show how our model relates to other game semantics frameworks, hopefully helping the reader get a panoramic perspective on the field.
+More generally, we try to keep the text as pedagogical as possible.
 This of course, has a cost in that the paper is intimidatingly lengthy; and we hope the readers will excuse us for that.